Omkya2601/Backend_Development_Project/README.md

-# Backend Developer Assignment — Final Project (Using Provided Templates)
+# Backend Developer Assignment —

 This project uses the exact HTML templates you provided (`temp1.html` and `interestcompounded.html`) and adds one additional solved problem per template, keeping the CSS and layout structure intact.